-At the age of nine, my family moved to the USA, with me knowing only one word in English: lipstick.
+When I was eight, my family moved to the USA, with me knowing only one word in English: lipstick.
 That and monkey bars were the starting point into my making new friends at school.
 Seven years later we moved to Austria, where my German level was more or less at the level of Das Auto (thank you, mother) upon my arrival at the Wirtschaftskundlichesbundesrealgymnasium (and people say Finnish has long words).
-All through high school I spent my summers waitressing in Italy (history repeating itself, I applied for an Italian speaking job with no previous knowledge of the language), which is where I also stayed to study after high school (and where I also returned to live for a couple of years later on).
-A couple of years later I moved to Poland (after studying languages in Finland for a while) first for work, then to do a BA in Social and Cultural Sciences at the Polish-German border (specializing in media studies and sociolinguistics.
-In fact, I will always be convinced that the media and languages are two things that shape our minds more than we think).
-From there, I later on returned to Finland to complete a MA in Intercultural Encounters and Comparative Religion.
-For those of you interested in academics, my BA thesis was about Apartheid and Wittgenstein (oral) and about the conflict between religious freedom and freedom of expression (written), and my MA thesis about the representation of the Finnish Roma minority in school books.
+All through high school I spent my summers waitressing in Italy (history repeating itself, I applied for an Italian speaking job with no previous knowledge of the language), which is where I also stayed to study after high school (and where I returned to live for a couple of years later on).
+Then I moved to Poland (after studying languages in Finland for a while) first for work, then to do a BA in Social and Cultural Sciences at the Polish-German border (specializing in media studies and sociolinguistics.
+In fact, I’m be convinced that media and languages are two things that shape our minds more than we think).
+From there, I returned to Finland to complete a MA in Intercultural Encounters and Comparative Religion.
+For those of you interested in academics, my BA thesis was about Apartheid and Wittgenstein (oral part) and about the conflict between religious freedom and freedom of expression (written part).
+My MA thesis was about the representation of the Finnish Roma minority in school books.

-I love learning and teaching about cultures, learning languages and observing and interpreting people-related phenomena.
-Lately, I have become extremely interested also in digital anthropology and intercultural communication on the internet, and have started giving courses on the use of internet in developing countries.
+I love exploring cultures and teaching about them, learning languages and observing and interpreting people-related phenomena.
+I adore extreme sports (rock climbing, paragliding, diving…) and dance.
+Lately, I have also become interested in digital anthropology and intercultural communication on the internet.

 And then I have this blog called Strangerless.
 This is where I share what I see, think and experience.
 For more information, articles and interviews, please click here.